arv-anshul/arv-anshul.github.io/docs/blog/posts/2024/how-to-eda.md

 ---
-date:
-  created: 2024-04-22
-  updated: 2024-04-22
+date: 2024-04-22
-authors:
+authors: [arv-anshul]
-  - arv-anshul
-categories:
+categories: [eda, statistics]
-  - eda
-  - statistics
-description: |
-  Explained the process through which you can perform astonishing EDA on your datasets.
+description: Explained the process through which you can perform astonishing EDA on your datasets.
 title: How To Perform EDA
 slug: how-to-eda
 icon: material/test-tube